 In the Consolidated Operations discussion of amortization of deferred acquisition costs it was noted that interest earned on DPAC balances serves to offset (decrease) amortization expense and that the interest rate used is the crediting rate experience during the period.
-The decrease in amortization expense in 2020 year-to-date relative to 2019 reflects higher interest earned on universal life DPAC balances due to increased crediting rates resulting from greater realized gains from index options.
+The increase in amortization expense in 2021 relative to 2020 reflects lower interest earned on universal life DPAC balances due to crediting rates in 2021 roughly half of that in 2020 as a result of smaller realized gains from index options.